-It is legal in Washington to dispose smoke detectors in the trash.
-However, Kirkland residents are encouraged to recycle smoke detectors for free at City Hall's Recycling Center.
+It is legal in Washington to dispose of smoke detectors in the garbage.

 There are two common types of smoke detectors in homes: ionization and photoelectric detectors.